prebid/prebid-server-java/extra/modules/confiant-ad-quality/README.md

 - `redis-host` - Host value of the Confiant's Redis server.
 - `redis-port` - Port value of the Confiant's Redis server.
 - `redis-password` - User password value of the Confiant's Redis server.
+- `scan-state-check-delay` - Delay in milliseconds between periodic calls to check if scan state is enabled on the side of Redis server.

 ```yaml
 hooks: